daliborivanovic83/MatchIt-testing-/Bugs.md

 Actual result:

-After the page is loaded columns on the right “Matchat” and “Profil kandidata” are displayed one to another until screen size is reduced to 729x1154px, after that they are shown one under another and they are overlapping (standing one over the other with no space between them).
+After the page is loaded columns on the right "Matchat" and "Profil kandidata" are displayed one to another until screen size is reduced to 729x1154px, after that they are shown one under another and they are overlapping (standing one over the other with no space between them).